 A significant portion of our growth in prior years was generated through acquisitions.
-These transactions have involved acquisitions of entire companies and acquisitions of selected assets from OEMs.
+These transactions involve acquisitions of entire companies and acquisitions of selected assets from OEMs.
 These assets typically consist primarily of equipment, inventory and, in certain cases, facilities or facility leases.
-OEM asset divestiture transactions also typically involve our entering into new supply agreements with OEMs.
-Acquisitions may involve difficulties, including:
+OEM asset divestiture transactions also typically involve our entering into new supply agreements with the relevant OEMs.
+Potential difficulties related to our acquisitions include:

-- integrating acquired operations, systems and businesses; - maintaining customer, supplier or other favorable business relationships of acquired operations and restructuring or terminating unfavorable relationships; - addressing unforeseen liabilities of acquired businesses; - lack of experience operating in the geographic market or industry sector of the business acquired;

-- losing key employees of acquired operations; and - not achieving the anticipated business volumes.
+- integrating acquired operations, systems and businesses; - maintaining customer, supplier or other favorable business relationships of acquired operations and restructuring or terminating unfavorable relationships; - addressing unforeseen liabilities of acquired businesses; - lack of experience operating in the geographic market or industry sector of the business acquired; - losing customers who want to transfer their business because of the change in ownership; - losing key employees of acquired operations; and - not achieving the anticipated business volumes.

-Any of these factors could prevent us from realizing the anticipated benefits of the acquisition, including operational synergies, economies of scale and increases in the value of our business.
+Any of these factors could prevent us from realizing the anticipated benefits of the acquisition, including operational synergies and economies of scale.
 Our failure to realize the anticipated benefits of acquisitions could adversely affect our business and operating results.